sgofferj/TAK-mass-enrollment/Readme.md

 - Make sure, you have at least Python 3.12, python-pip and python-venv installed
 - Clone or download the repository
 - Go to the repository and check main.py.
 On the top of the file, you'll find a line saying `import lang_xx as lang`.
   Change this to whatever language you want to use, e.g. `import lang_en as lang`.
+The language file needs to exist, of course.
 - Next open a command line and go to the installation directory.
 Execute
   ```bash
   python -m venv venv